Division of General Internal Medicine and the Residency

 Academic Half Day

-As part of our Evidence-Based Medicine (EBM) curriculum Journal Club is held once a month during noon conference and introduces critical appraisal concepts, specific for each session.
+As part of our Evidence-Based Medicine (EBM) curriculum Journal Club is held once a month and introduces critical appraisal concepts specific for each session.
 Senior residents and attending physicians facilitate small group discussions, where each resident engages actively in critical study appraisal.

 Tuesday mornings are reserved for Department of Medicine Grand Rounds.
 Here, invited guest speakers and our own experts present new research developments, updates on best clinical practice and other topics of interest from the broad realm of internal medicine.
 In addition to expert panelists, residents have to opportunity to present research results or challenging case presentations during resident grand rounds.